-Exporting Raw Plot Data (see page 63)
+Exporting Raw Plot Data (see page 68)

-Exporting raw plot data
+Exporting raw data

-The 80SJNB provides two methods to export the raw plot data:
+The 80SJNB provides the following methods to export raw data:

 - Export Waveform.
-Accessed from the File menu, exports the underlying acquired waveform and correlated pattern data used for processing. - Export.
+Accessed from the File menu, exports the underlying acquired waveform and correlated pattern data used for processing. - Export Results.
+Accessed from the File menu, exports the measurement results to a .csv text file that can be opened in a spreadsheet tool. - Export.
 Accessed from the plot window, exports the data used to create the plot image.
 This method allows access to any node along the signal path.